 |Dofflemeyer Point, WA|

-A lens lantern atop a twelve-foot stake was established at the point on December 13, 1887, and in 1934, this light was upgraded a notch to the present thirty-foot, pyramidal concrete tower.
+As a result of the increased shipping in Budd Inlet, Dofflemeyer Point Light was upgraded a notch in 1934 to the present thirty-foot, pyramidal concrete tower.
 Unlike most lighthouses, Dofflemeyer Point was never assigned a formal keeper.
 Instead, local residents were contracted to care for the light and activate the fog signal.

-In the 1960s the light was automated by the Coast Guard, however, the fog signal still required manual activation.
-Around that time, Madeline Campbell, who lived in the house formerly owned by Edward Robinson, assumed responsibility for the light.
+The Coast Guard automated the light in the 1960s, however, the fog signal still required manual activation.
+Around that time, Madeline Campbell, who lived in the house formerly owned by Edward Robinson, assumed responsibility for the tower.
 If fog was expected to roll in during the night, she would set her alarm clock to wake her for a nighttime check of conditions.
 When Mrs. Campbell and her family would leave for a vacation, they had to find a local resident to serve as a "fog horn sitter."